 Gently fold in your chocolate chips and walnuts, if you are using them.
 You could also use chopped pecans or almonds.

-To keep it nut free, simply leave out walnuts and just add more chocolate chips!
+To keep this as a Nut Free Cookie Recipe, simply leave out walnuts and just add more chocolate chips!

 Pro tip: Use a mix of mini chocolate chips and regular size ones.
 This will create an amazing texture in every bite!